syncfusion-content/flutter-docs/Flutter/funnel-chart/export-funnel-chart.md

 ---
 layout: post
 title: Exporting Funnel Chart types in Syncfusion Flutter charts
-description: Learn how to export the Funnel Charts to Image or PDF
+description: Learn how to export the Funnel Charts to Image or PDF available in Syncfusion Flutter charts.
 platform: flutter
 control: Chart
 documentation: ug